GravityKit/GravityExport-Lite/readme.txt

 3. Or download it from the list via the bulk selector

 == Changelog ==
+= Unreleased =
+* Bugfix: You can now sort by subfields like "last name" in a name field.

 = 1.8.4 =
 * Bugfix: Product field was unhappy without splitting fields.